What is upload speed and how much do you need?

 WiFi is super convenient, but it WiFi signals can be interrupted by walls, furniture, and other electronic devices, causing weaker upload speeds.
 And If multiple devices are connected to WiFi, they share the bandwidth, which can slow down uploads even more.

-You’re better off using a wired connection like an Ethernet cable if you need superfast upload speeds for upload-intensive activities like live streaming or uploading large files.
+If you're serious serious about upload speeds, you’re better off using a wired connection like an Ethernet cable for upload-intensive activities like live streaming or uploading large files.
 Don’t worry though, WiFi usually cuts It for your average day-to-day tasks.

 If you’re connected to WiFi, the distance between your device and the router can affect your upload speed.
 The farther you are from the router, the weaker the signal.
 Walls, floors, furniture, and other electronic devices (such as microwaves or Bluetooth speakers) can interfere with the signal, causing slower uploads.
 Using a WiFi extender, mesh network, or moving closer to the router can help improve connection quality and boost upload speeds.